JPLee01/pandas-project/README.md

 x_new = np.array([[a, b, c, d]])
 ```

 After this a prediction is made on the test set using predict() function based on the users inputs.
-The result of this prediction is then displayed to the user stating: 'Based on your input the predicted Species is: ______'.
+The result of this prediction is then displayed to the user stating: 'Based on your input the predicted species is: ______'.
 This is achieved through the following code: as can be seen by the following code:
 ```
 prediction = (knn.predict(x_new))
-print("Based on your input the predicted Species is:", prediction)
+print("Based on your input the predicted species is:", prediction)
 ```

-In order to offer reassurances to the user about the accuracy of the model the knn.score fuction is used to calculate the mean accuracy of the predicted result (Rounded to 3 Decimal Places).
+In order to offer reassurances to the user about the accuracy of the model the knn.score fuction is used to calculate the mean accuracy of the predicted result (Rounded to 3 decimal places).
 This result is then displayed to the user stating: 'The mean accuracy of this result is: ______'.
-This is achieved through the following code: as can be seen by the following code:
+This is achieved through the following code:
 ```
 Accuracy = round(knn.score(x_test, y_test),3)
 print("The mean accuracy of this result is:", Accuracy)